dongahn/resource-query/README.md

 and either allocates or reserves its best-matching resources.
-Likewise, this command provides two subcommands: `allocate` will try to allocate the best-matching resources for the given jobspec; `allocate_orelse_reserve` will try to reserve the resources into the future if an allocation cannot be created on the current resource state.
+Likewise, this command provides two subcommands: `allocate` will try to allocate the best-matching resources for the given jobspec; `allocate_orelse_reserve` will try to reserve the resources into the future (i.e., earliest possibly scheduable point), if an allocation cannot be created on the current resource state.
 By contrast, `allocate` will simply not allocate resources if matching resources are not found in the current resource state.

 The following command allocated the best-matching resources for the specification contained in `test.jobspec`: